SeldonIO/seldonio.github.com/grpc.md

 The above model and resulting microservice has been packaged as a Docker container seldonio/iris_xgboost_rpc.

-## Inform Seldon of Java custom protocol buffers
+## (Optional) Inform Seldon of Java custom protocol buffers
-In order to process the gRPC calls for a client prediction endpoint correctly it needs to know the custom request and optional reply proto buffer implementations.
+In this example case we have create a custom request protocol buffer.
+In order to process the gRPC calls for a client prediction endpoint correctly Seldon needs to know the custom request implementations.
 Assuming you have placed the [iris.proto](https://github.com/SeldonIO/seldon-server/blob/master/docker/examples/iris/xgboost_rpc/proto/iris.proto) above on the Seldon shared volume at /seldon-data/rpc/proto/iris.proto you can run:

 {% highlight bash %}
 seldon-cli rpc --action set --client-name test --proto /seldon-data/rpc/proto/iris.proto --request-class io.seldon.microservice.iris.IrisPredictRequest
 {% endhighlight %}

+If you want to pass just a variable array of floats as the request data then this step is not required as this is the default.

 ## Launch gRPC microservice
 We can now launch our microservice using the script [start-microservice](scripts.html#start-microservice)